CapacitorSet/box-js/README.md

                            current directory)
     --preprocess           Preprocess the original source code (makes reverse engineering easier, but takes a few seconds)
-    --unsafe-preprocess    More aggressive preprocessing.
+    --prepended-code       Prepend the JavaScript in the given file to the sample prior to sandboxing --unsafe-preprocess    More aggressive preprocessing.
 Often results in better code, but can break on
                            some edge cases (eg. redefining prototypes)
     --no-kill              Do not kill the application when runtime errors occur